Chat on WhatsApp

 What is the UN IIP Certificate?

-The Indian Institute of Packaging (IIP) is a premier national organization striving for improved packaging standards in India.
-IIP is a responsible body for the packaging sector and one of its most important tasks is providing a UN IIP Certificate — a mandatory certificate for safe transportation of hazardous material.
+The Indian Institute of Packaging (IIP) is India's premier national organization dedicated to advancing packaging standards and safety.
+Among its most critical responsibilities is issuing the IIP UN Mark Certificate — a legally mandatory document for the safe transportation of hazardous materials by air and sea.

-In India, the Ministry of Ports, Shipping and Waterways and the Directorate General of Civil Aviation have authorized IIP as the nodal agency to conduct performance tests on bulk packages and issue a UN Certificate for packaging.
-With well-equipped laboratories for testing as per IMDG and ICAO regulations, IIP supports numerous industries across the country and facilitates the export of hazardous goods.
+In India, both the Ministry of Ports, Shipping and Waterways and the Directorate General of Civil Aviation (DGCA) have exclusively authorized IIP as the nodal agency to conduct performance testing on bulk packages and issue UN Certificates for packaging.
+IIP's well-equipped laboratories test against both IMDG (sea) and ICAO (air) international regulations, supporting industries across India in exporting hazardous goods safely and legally.

-UN Certification, made mandatory by the Director General of Shipping, Govt. of India, was initially introduced for packages used in carrying dangerous goods by sea.
-Similar requirements now apply to air transport, where shippers must ensure only certified packaging with proper UN markings is used.
-After successful performance testing, IIP issues certificates to manufacturers or dealers, permitting them to produce any number of packages of the same specifications, design, and shape within the validity period.
+UN Certification was initially made mandatory by the Director General of Shipping, Government of India, for packages used to carry dangerous goods by sea.
+Similar requirements now govern air transport.
+After successful testing, IIP issues certificates to manufacturers or dealers, permitting production of any quantity of packages matching the tested specifications within the certificate's validity period.

-The UN packaging code is an individual mark on approved packages, implying the package went through all tests as defined by the UN for transport of hazardous materials.
-The mark gives assurance to the Director-General of Shipping, DGCA, and carriers that the products are prepared to be loaded into planes or vessels.
+The UN packaging code mark on an approved package confirms it has passed all UN-prescribed tests for hazardous materials transport — providing assurance to the Director-General of Shipping, DGCA, and carriers worldwide that the goods are cleared for loading onto vessels and aircraft.

 Key Features of IIP UN Certificate